 Am I eligible for student loan refinancing?

-Student loan refinancing companies all have their own eligibility requirements that you’ll have to meet to get approved, including a minimum credit score.
+Student loan refinancing companies all have their own eligibility requirements that you’ll have to meet to get approved.
+Generally you'll need to have a good credit score, a decent debt-to-income ratio, stable income, a bachelor's degree or higher and a student loan balance of at least $5,000.
 We suggest checking eligibility requirements for any company you’re considering.

 You can also use a student loan refinancing platform like LendKey to compare rates among multiple banks and credit unions.
 This way, you can enter your information once and compare loan offers from companies whose eligibility requirements you meet.

 How can I choose the best refinancing company?

 To find the right lender for you, compare student loan refinancing companies' interest rates and repayment terms.
 Also check for hidden fees, including application fees and late fees.
 If your goal is finding the best student loan refinance rates, we recommend shopping around with at least three lenders and taking advantage of any prequalification offers if they're available — prequalification allows you to check your eligibility and rates without impacting your credit score.

 What credit score do I need to refinance my student loans?

 Credit score requirements vary from lender to lender, but you'll likely need a credit score within the mid- to high 600s.
 However, if you have less-than-stellar credit, you still may be eligible to refinance your loans with the help of a co-signer who has a credit score in that range.